cernops/puppet-slurm/README.md

 ```ruby
 class slurm::dbnode ()
 ```
-The database class is responsible to call the database specific setup, firewall and configure class.
+The database class is responsible to call the database specific setup and configure class.

 ### slurm::dbnode::setup
 ```ruby